 • Purpose: Transform your Chrome homepage into a productivity hub with daily quotes, to-do lists, and relaxing images.

 • Benefits: Stay focused and motivated every time you open your browser.
+A timeless classic.

 8. Scribe